sntioudis/papreca/documentation/examples.md

 \section phosphates Film growth from the thermal decomposition of tricresyl phosphate (TCP) molecules on a Fe110 surface.

-The files associated with this example an be found in the ./Examples/Phosphate Film Growth from TCP on Fe110/
+The files associated with this example can be found in the ./Examples/Phosphate Film Growth from TCP on Fe110/

 This example demonstrates the full capabilities of the software.
 The example is hybrid (i.e., MD/kMC) and involves bond-formation (see \ref createForm), bond-breaking (see \ref createBreak), deposition (see \ref createDepo), and diffusion (see \ref createDiff) events.
 For a detailed discussion